revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit 3.7 deprecated `assert()` and replaced it with `assertTrue()`, which works exactly the same way.
+JUnit 3.7 deprecated `assert()` and replaced it with `assertTrue()`, which works the same way.
 JUnit 4 is compatible with the assert keyword.
 If you run with the -ea JVM switch, assertions that fail will be reported by JUnit.

 </blockquote>
 </details>